 To do this, I select the clone stamp, while holding the down the “Shift” key.
 Editing is much easier if you zoom in.
 On the horizontal bar above the toolbar, you’ll see these controls where you can customize the brush size and hardness, and lower the opacity.
 Incidentally, I always leave the “Mode” to normal for simple edits like this.

 For the picture below I used a small brush with a hardness of 46%.
 These settings will be different for each image so you just need to experiment with them until you get the result you want.
-Here’s want the brush drop down menu looks like:
+Here’s what the brush drop down menu looks like:

 You can also customize your brushes in the brush tool bar above the layers palette.